dengzii/FindViewGenerator/README.md

 # FindViewGenerator

-> Free your hands, make code easy.
+> Free your hands, make coding easy.

-**A AndroidStudio plugin use for generate findViewById code automatic.**
+**An AndroidStudio plugin use for generate findViewById code automatic.**

-**Support both of Java and Kotlin code generate.**
+**Support both of Java and Kotlin code generation.**

 ## Install